possiblyMikeB/prtg-copilot-proxy/tls/README.v1.md

 Finding that it fits with what we want, let's create the client certificates.
 Making the assumption that the forgoing instruction for the `CA` and `server` certificate have been done on `metrics-host`, we will do the following

- 1. Run `openssl rand -hex 16` and use the output to replace the `key` field under `client_key` in the file `cfssl.json`.
+ 1. Run `openssl rand -hex 16` and use the output to replace the `key` field under `client_key` in the files `cfssl.json` & `remote.json`.
- 2. Copy `cfssl.json` and `csr/client.json` to `PRTG` or, where ever are going to upload the client certificates from.
+ 2. Copy `remote.json` and `csr/client.json` to `PRTG`, or where ever are going to upload the client certificates from.
  3. Once done, begin the `cfssl` remote signing service on `metrics-host` as follows:

 ```
-$ cfssl serve -config "cfssl.json" -ca "ca.pem" -ca-key "ca-key.pem" -port [SOME-PORT] -address metrics-host
+$ cfssl serve -config "cfssl.json" -ca "ca.pem" -ca-key "ca-key.pem" -port 8889 -address metrics-host
 ```
- 4. From where your copies of `cfssl.json` & `csr/client.json` reside run the following,
+ 4. From where your copies of `remote.json` & `client.json` reside run the following,
 ```
 $ cfssl genkey client.json | cfssljson -bare client
-$ cfssl sign -remote metrics-host:[SOME-PORT]  -config "cfssl.json" -profile client "client.csr" | cfssljson -bare client
+$ cfssl sign  -config "remote.json" -profile=client "client.csr" | cfssljson -bare client
 ```

-Now, from the other end-point
+ 5. Stop the `cfssl` remote signing server on `metrics-host`

+You should now have `client.pem`, `client-key.pem`, and `client.csr`.